jasonknight/gopress/docs.md

 ```go
 func (o *UserMeta) FindByMetaValue(_findByMetaValue string) ([]*UserMeta, error)
 ```
-FindByMetaValue searchs against the primary key meta_value and will return []*UserMeta,error This method is a programatically generated finder for UserMeta
+FindByMetaValue searchs against the database table field meta_value and will return []*UserMeta,error This method is a programatically generated finder for UserMeta

 ```go